EBATINCA/OmeroSlicerDevEnv/README.md

 # Omero Slicer Development Environment
 This repository holds a network of Docker containers with Omero.server, Omero.web and 3D Slicer with VNC connection.
 Additionally, it includes a Postgres container necessary for the operation of omero.server.
+This docker-compose.yml is a extension of https://github.com/ome/docker-example-omero/tree/master.

 ## Installation